jpforcioli/github_howto_jsonrpc_api/007_device_management.rst

 Per-device mapping for a specific managed device
 ------------------------------------------------

-To get the normalized interfaces mapped to a specific managed device see section :`ref:`How to get the normalized interfaces mapped to a specific managed device?`.
+To get the normalized interfaces mapped to a specific managed device see section :`ref:`How to get the metadata mapped to a specific managed device?`.

 To get the metadata mapped to a specific managed device see section :ref:`How to get the metadata mapped to a specific managed device?`.